T-tssxuan/data_structure_algorithm/algorithm/Readme.md

 the shifted string equals the origin one.
 Calculate the minimal k.

 Source: 今日头条

+Solution:
+    Each shift i should fill the condition that str.length() % i == 0
+    O(n * sqrt(n))
 ```
 #### 5. [edit distance](./code/edit_distance.cpp)
 ```
-Given two string str1, str2, calculate the distance between str1 and str2.
+Describe: Given two string str1, str2, calculate the distance between str1 and str2.
 The distance increase by one when do either operation of the Insert, Delete, Replace.

 Source: wikipedia: https://en.wikipedia.org/wiki/Edit_distance
         lintcode: http://www.lintcode.com/en/problem/edit-distance/

+Solution:
+    Dynamic problem, using the previous result makes the current minimal result O(n * m)
 ```
 #### 6. [word ladder](./code/word_ladder.cpp)
 ```
-Given two words (start and end), and a dictionary, find the length of shortest transformation sequence from start to end, such that:
+Describe: Given two words (start and end), and a dictionary, find the length of shortest transformation sequence from start to end, such that:
 1. Only one letter can be changed at a time
 2. Each intermediate word must exist in the dictionary

 Source: lintcode: http://www.lintcode.com/en/problem/word-ladder/

+Solution:
+    Regard it as a graph, so each step is the transfer between the two neighbors.
+Each word can have 25 * str.length() beighbors at most.
 ```